nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 Some issues remain though:

 - I "trust" the `any` return value of the accessor method to be one of the action structs (`CreateObject`, `UpdateObject`, etc.) and nothing else
-- If I add a "branch" (i.e. another action type), I can forget to update the `switch` statement in `TransformAction`
+- If I add a "branch" (i.e. another action type), I can easily forget to update the `switch` statement in `TransformAction`

-There is another generator [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) that I tried out.
-I has a slight twist in that it holds on to a `json.RawMessage` and delays the decoding until we call an equivalent of the `action.Value()` accessor method:
+Another generator that I tried out, [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen), uses a slightly different approach.
+It holds on to a `json.RawMessage` and delays the decoding until we call an equivalent of the `action.Value()` accessor method:

 ```go
 type Action struct {